RobertFrenken/HELICS-Examples/python/market_game/market_game.md

 ## House specifications

 Each house consumes power in a little different profile, but all consume the same amount of power during a given day.
 This is measured in KWh.
 The total consumption of each house is 120KWh per day averaging 5 kWh per hour.
 Each house also has a battery that can store 20kWh.
 The battery starts out empty in a day.
-The maximum charge/discharge rate of the battery is 5kWh/hr.
-The battery can change to any level from 1 hour to the next.
+The maximum charge rate of the battery is 5kWh/hr.
+The maximum discharge rate of the battery is 10kWh/hr.
+The battery rate of charge/discharge can change to any level from 1 hour to the next with the limits.
+The battery is 100% efficient in charge and discharge.

 ## Market maker